mattiadevigus/vtracker3/README.md

 The Assetto Corsa metaverse tracker ♾️

 # Dev Scripts
-* npm run first-start: install all packages to run the webapp (Run this only the first time)
+Install all packages to run the webapp (Run this only the first time):

+    npm run first-start
+Start frontend server:

-* npm run frontend: start frontend server
+    npm run frontend

+Start backend server:

-* npm run backend: start backend server
+    npm run backend

-* npm run dev-update: start backend app with update of build folder (nodemon)
+Start backend app with update of build folder (nodemon):

+    npm run dev-update

 # Explanation of the structure (backend)
 * .env: environment variables\